vvv2006v/files-encryption/README.md

 # files-encryption
 *Files encryption and decryption program*

-To use this program, install pyAesCrypt library:
+To use this program, install **pyAesCrypt** library:
 ```
 pip install pyAesCrypt
 ```

 # How to use this program?
-1. Download the file from the repository to your device.
+1. Download this repository.
 2. Specify the path to the file in the code.
 3. Run the program and enter the password.
 4. Files are encrypted.